 Further advice and up-to-date information

-The Foreign and Commonwealth Office (FCO) website has information about alternative travel options, passenger rights and contact details for its embassies overseas.
+The Foreign, Commonwealth and Development Office (FCDO) website has information about alternative travel options, passenger rights and contact details for its embassies overseas.